Steve Barg, Executive Director

 Deb Kelly joined JDCF in early 2008 following many years with the Equine Land Conservation Resource as the Director of Equestrian Partnership.
 She oversees the production of all printed and electronic communications—newsletters, press releases, informational brochures, and specialized reports.
 She is also the administrator of this website.

 A graduate of Macalester College, Deb has lived in Jo Daviess County for over 20 years.
 When not in the office, she teaches riding lessons for a variety of clients.
-She lives at home with her husband Mike, Patches the cat, basset hounds Barney, Bosley, and Marilyn, and five retired horses.
-She also has two riding horses, Moxie and Ready.
+She lives at home with her husband Mike, Patches the cat, basset hounds Barney, Bosley, and Marilyn, and six retired horses.
+She also has two riding horses, Figs and Ready.

 Shauna McLane, Bookkeeper/Executive Assistant